krishnalokare12-cloud/Product-Portfolio/README.md

 # Krishna Lokare - Junior Product Manager Portfolio

-This portfolio showcases Krishna Lokare's professional experience as a Junior Product Manager specializing in fintech product management, particularly focusing on user experience (UX) and engagement features.
+Welcome to my portfolio showcasing my work as a Junior Product Manager in fintech.
+This collection highlights projects where I contributed to enhancing user experiences and driving product engagement through effective collaboration and thoughtful product management.

-## Overview
+## Portfolio Highlights

-This portfolio highlights a series of case studies demonstrating expertise in:

-- Requirement gathering and Business Requirements Document (BRD) preparation
+- Requirement gathering and documenting clear Business Requirements Documents (BRDs)
-- Cross-functional collaboration with UX, engineering, and QA teams
+- Partnering with UX, engineering, and QA teams for high-quality delivery
-- Functional testing and User Acceptance Testing (UAT) support
-- Product feature ideation, specification, and delivery
+- Managing product features end-to-end from ideation through UAT support
+- Focus on fintech user engagement, gamification, and data-driven features

+## Featured Projects

+### Bill Reminder Feature
+Automated reminders for users to manage bill payments efficiently, resulting in reduced late fees and improved user satisfaction.

+### Job Application Tracker
+A solution enabling users to track their job applications, statuses, and follow-ups, increasing application management effectiveness.

+### Gamified Daily Quiz
+An engagement feature to boost daily interactions through gamification, improving retention and user learning.

+### Credit Score Insights
+Features that provide users with benchmarking and visualization of their credit scores, helping them understand their financial health.

+## Skills and Tools

+- JIRA, Excel, SQL
+- Figma, Lucidchart for UX and process design

+## About Me

+I am passionate about building products that solve real user problems by working closely with cross-functional teams.
+I specialize in fintech product management, focusing on clear communication, agile collaboration, and delivering measurable outcomes.

+## Disclaimer

-The portfolio presents professional experience in a generalized and non-confidential manner, without sharing proprietary systems, user data, or internal documentation.
+This portfolio reflects my professional experience in a generalized and non-confidential manner.
+It contains no proprietary systems, customer data, or internal documentation.

 ## Features Covered